avosvotes/kade-fullstack/README.md

 WARNING: Citizen's personal ID information and voting history are extremely critical and confidential.
 A citizen must not be able to read or obtain another citizen's personal ID information, and no one except the super administrator can get the voting history.

-Your goal here is to prove that you are capable to build and maintain a fullstack app in Javascript.
+Your goal here is to prove that you are capable to build and maintain a secured fullstack app in Javascript.
 You should be particularly careful about security and data privacy.

 ## Your task